What precautions are in place to assure the health and safety of my child?

 Every precaution is taken to assure that your child has a healthy stay at camp.
-We have a licensed nurse on duty, and a physician is on call.
+We have a licensed nurse practitioner on duty at all times.
 Meals are well-balanced and reviewed by a nutritionist.
 The camp schedule is planned to provide adequate rest for each camper.
 Activities are lead by trained, certified staff members.
 Red Cross-certified lifeguards closely supervise all waterfront activities.
 Our ACA accreditation was updated during the summer of 2016 via an on-site visit and in 2022 by an Annual Accreditation Report.
 Another on-site visit is scheduled for this summer.

 We believe that small-group settings are best for the campers.
 Our cabin groups have a counselor/camper ratio of no more than 1:8.
 The younger campers have even smaller groups.
 Because of several support staff members, the overall ratio is 1:3.
 Activities will have a maximum of 10 – 12 campers.

 Campers must be at least entering the first grade in the fall following camp, but range from 1st through 12th grade.
 We offer a half-week experience (called “A Taste of Camp”) for girls and boys entering 1st – 4th grade who may not be ready for a full week away from home.

 Campers are placed in cabin groups with others of similar age.
 Activities could have a mix of all the ages.
 In the evenings campers usually have a program and campfire with their division.
 (See the sidebar for the grades in the divisions.)

 The Reynoldswood site offers three types of sleeping quarters: cabins, treehouses, and the Manor House.
 All have sturdy bunk beds with mattresses.
 Campers need to bring their own bedding.
 The Manor House could house up to six groups of campers and provides indoor bathrooms.

-As each child is unique, our registrar and director would be happy to work with you to find out how we can best serve your family.
+As each child is unique, our director would be happy to work with you to find out how we can best serve your family.
 We have a nurse on site who administers all medications, and the kitchen staff can accommodate some dietary restrictions.

 See Camper Registration for various discounts and information regarding scholarship assistance.